NclRSE-Training/hpc-intro-rocket/episodes/80-responsibility.md

 :::

 ::: objectives
+ - Describe how the actions of a single user can affect the experience of others on a shared system.
  - Learn how to be a considerate shared system citizen.
- - Understand how to protect your critical data.
+ - Explain the importance of backing up critical data.
- - Appreciate the challenges with transferring large amounts of data off HPC systems.
+ - Describe the challenges with transferring large amounts of data off HPC systems.
  - Understand how to convert many files to a single archive file using tar.
 :::